 The temperature in the inner layers of the Earth remains constant during the different seasons of the year.
 Generally the inner layers are hotter than the surface in winter and cooler in summer.
 This is because the surface layers are heated and cooled more easily according to the laws of thermodynamics.

 Sometimes this geothermal energy is linked to other geological phenomena such as the presence of geysers, volcanoes or hot springs.
 These phenomena greatly facilitate the possibility of extracting thermal energy in facilities near these areas.

 To take advantage of the geothermal energy, a fluid is passed through the hot zone, which will heat it sufficiently to turn it into steam.
-This steam, with a high internal energy, can be used to transform it into mechanical energy by means of a turbine and later in electrical energy.
+This steam, with a high internal energy, can be used to transform it into mechanical energy by means of a steam turbine and later in electrical energy.

 Applications of geothermal energy

 The applications of geothermal energy are based on the use of heat energy and the generation of electricity.
 At a more concrete level, some of the applications of this renewable energy are the following:

 - Air conditioning in summer.
 In a house with floor heating you can circulate the heating fluid through the subsoil.
 This water will acquire approximately a temperature of 15ºC that will facilitate the cooling of the house.